 A whirlwind tour of lake constance

-My base was the Steigenberger Insel Hotel, originally a 13th century cloistered Dominican monastery with exceptional, far reaching views across the lake to Austria and Switzerland.
-In its time it has served as a hospital and university and was the birthplace of Graf von Zeppelin, designer of the airships.
+I stayed at the Steigenberger Insel Hotel, originally a 13th century cloistered Dominican monastery with far reaching views across the lake to Austria and Switzerland.
+In its time it has been a hospital and university and was the birthplace of Graf von Zeppelin, designer of the airships.
 Speaking of which, the following day I visited Friedrichshafen’s small airport, home of the current Zeppelins.
 The airships, powered by electric motors, have room for twelve passengers and two pilots and flights ranging from thirty minutes (€245 per person) to two hours (€825 per person) are popular with tourists and locals celebrating a special event.

 Dinner that evening was on board the Hohentwiel, a beautifully restored paddle steamer, a vision of polished brass, cherry wood and mahogany.
 A fabulous five-course meal of local specialities was washed down with the region’s Müller-Thurgau wine, accompanied by entertainment from talented musicians.
 Indeed, so enjoyable was the evening that three hours later no-one noticed we had arrived back at our starting point of Hard, a lakeside village in Austria.